rrhan0/LibraryApplication/README.md

 - As a user, I want to be able to delete a book in the catalogue

 **Phase 2**
-- As a user, I want to be able to save my library's catalogue to a file
+- As a user, I want to be able to save my library's catalogue to a file when I quit
-- As a user, I want to be able to load my library's catalogue to a file
+- As a user, I want to be able to load my library's catalogue to a file when I start